downloadplanet/downloadplanet/advanced-cab-repair-upgrade-feefor-11-or-lower-300076915.md

-# Advanced CAB Repair Upgrade Fee(For 1.1 or lower)<br />Advanced CAB Repair(ACR) is a powerful tool to repair corrupt CAB files.
+# Advanced CAB Repair Upgrade Fee(For 1.1 or lower)
+Advanced CAB Repair(ACR) is a powerful tool to repair corrupt CAB files.
 It can scan the damaged CAB archives and recover your data in them as much as possible, so to minimize the loss in file corruption.

 Main features:
 1.Support to fix all version of Microsoft cabinet files